Canada’s Scotiabank, 3iQ roll out Dynamic Active Multi-Crypto ETF

 Canada’s journey through crypto ETFs

-While ETFs and stablecoins dominated the crypto talks in the U.S., particularly after regulators approved nearly a dozen spot Bitcoin ETFs in early 2024, Canada has been an early pioneer in launching ETFs since 2020 and staking ETFs in 2023, with companies like 3iQ leading the charge.
+While ETFs and stablecoins dominated the crypto conversations in the U.S., particularly after regulators approved a few spot Bitcoin ETFs in early 2024, Canada has quietly been ahead of the curve .
+They began launching crypto ETFs as early as 2020 and staking ETFs since 2023, with firms like 3iQ leading the charge.

 In 2021, 3iQ helped establish the market, launching the first publicly traded spot Bitcoin funds in the world, way before the SEC approved similar products.
 The fund quickly raised 1 billion Canadian dollars in assets under management.